 Step 2: Navigate to the Dump File Location

-Open a terminal and change to the directory where your .dmp
+Open a terminal and change to the directory where your .dmp file is stored (like /Downloads for example):

 cd /path/to/your/dump